Outsource Marketo? Here are six keys to help you optimize your Marketing Automation Platform.

 - Always be managing data: As with content, poor data means poor engagement no matter how strong your strategy may be.
 Proper data governance means using tools like Radius Intelligence and data governance processes to continually clean, enrich, and deduplicate data.

-- Educate your marketing strategy resources: While Segment Marketers, Product Marketers, and Industry Marketers don’t typically use Marketo, they absolutely need to know its capabilities.
+- Educate and align your marketing strategy resources: While Segment Marketers, Product Marketers, and Industry Marketers don’t typically use Marketo, they absolutely need to know its capabilities.
 By understanding its lead nurturing, segmentation, personalization, and multi-channel capabilities they will be better positioned to create modern marketing campaign plans.